MJ Melendez Player Props: Royals vs. Phillies

-MJ Melendez -- 1-for-3 with a triple in his last game -- will be in action for the Kansas City Royals versus the Philadelphia Phillies, with Cristopher Sanchez on the hill, on August 5 at 6:05 PM ET.
+MJ Melendez -- batting .194 with a triple, a home run, five walks and three RBI in his past 10 games -- will be in action for the Kansas City Royals versus the Philadelphia Phillies, with Taijuan Walker on the hill, on August 6 at 1:35 PM ET.

-In his most recent game, he went 1-for-3 with a triple against the Phillies.
+He reached base in his only plate appearance in his last game against the Phillies.

 MJ Melendez Game Info & Props vs. the Phillies